jflancer/wbigballR/README.md

 ###NOTE THIS DOCUMENTATION IS SLIGHTLY OUTDATED FOLLOWING THE LATEST PACKAGE UPDATE 1/13

-`bigballR` is an R package for working with NCAA Basketball data.
+`wbigballR` is an R package for working with women's NCAA Basketball data.
 This package primarily revolves around the use of schedule, roster, and play-by-play data via stats.ncaa.com, and additionally has features to calculate lineups, on/off results, and player game and multi-game statistics.